10 Best Dalí Art in Barcelona

 Although Dalí was born in Figueres, more than 140 kilometres northeast of Barcelona, in the latter city you can find different museums where it is possible to appreciate the artist's work.
 In fact, one of the best things to see and do in Barcelona is undoubtedly to go to the art museums to appreciate the works of famous artists such as Dalí.

-Among the most famous works by Dalí that you can enjoy in the city of Barcelona are paintings such as the Bread Basket or the Face of War, and even some more daring and criticised ones such as The Great Masturbator.
+Among the most famous works by Dalí that you can enjoy in the city of Barcelona are paintings such as the Bread Basket or the Face of War, and even more daring and criticised ones such as The Great Masturbator.
 Here is a summary of some of the works you can find in the city and the museums where you can go to see them.

 1. Portrait of my father

 This is a very special work, as Salvador Dalí painted it when he was just 16 years old.
-The Portrait of My Father is a work that is relevant to the artistic history of both the artist (for having painted it at such a young age) and the Surrealist movement.
+Portrait of My Father is a work that is relevant to the artistic history of both the artist (for having painted it at such a young age) and the Surrealist movement.

 Robert Hughes, art critic, described the work as "a strangely mature image for someone so young" and went so far as to say that it was early evidence that Dalí was looking at the world with slightly distorted eyes.